sedm0784/vim-astronomer/README.markdown

 ## What is Astronomer?

-Astronomer is a plugin that scans files when they are opened, and automatically sets Vim's indent and whitespace-handling options ('expandtab', 'shiftwidth', and 'tabstop') to appropriate values.
+Astronomer is a plugin that scans files when they are opened, and automatically sets Vim's indent and whitespace-handling options (`'expandtab'`, `'shiftwidth'`, and `'tabstop'`) to appropriate values.

 ##  Didn't Tim Pope already write that?